A note on language

 There are many ways to talk about liberation.

-This project references language and terms that we’ve learned from organizations and leaders who have inspired us.
+Libertroph Magazine references language and terms that we’ve learned from organizations and leaders who have inspired us.
+We know that language has been used to entrench racism; we strive to use language intentionally as a tool to undo racism.

 The People’s Institute for Survival and Beyond (PISAB) describes organizing as ‘bringing people together for a specific purpose or intent.’
 Anti-racist organizing is about organizing with humanity and practicing the anti-racist organizing principles.

-When we think about white culture, we like to start by looking at culture generally.
-PISAB describes culture as “the life support system of a community.”
-When we consider this for white people and communities in the US, we might think about wealth accumulation, white picket fences, chicken pot pie, and reliance on the police.
+Merriam-Webster Dictionary defines culture as “a set of beliefs, practices, and symbols that are learned and shared.”
+When we consider white culture, we might think about wealth accumulation, individualism and reliance on the police.
 Kenneth Jones and Tema Okun help us see how the characteristics of this culture manifest interpersonally and organizationally through the White Supremacy Culture website.
-It’s important to note that white culture is distinct from the cultural heritages white people brought from Europe; often, white culture is the set of conditions and privileges for which white people gave up our ethnic cultural traditions.
+White culture is distinct from the cultural heritages white people brought from Europe; often, white culture is the set of conditions and privileges for which white people gave up our ethnic cultural traditions.